Kate Bush fans horrified by Rita Ora’s cover of Running Up That Hill

 “It’s giving me Fergie, National Anthem,” they wrote using a giphy to accompany it.

+Another wrote: “I witnessed this live!!!
+Rita Ora is a boss lady!
+Her vocals, her f***ing vocals!”

+Ora previously covered the song during a concert in Monte Carlo this summer, with a vocal delivery closer to the original version.

-“Running Up That Hill” was named the UK’s “song of the summer” this year, after it experienced a huge resurgance in popularity when it was used in a pivotal Stranger Things scene.
+Bush’s “Running Up That Hill (A Deal with God)” was named the UK’s “song of the summer” this year, after it experienced a huge resurgance in popularity when it was used in a pivotal Stranger Things scene.

 Register for free to continue reading